jwzheng96/jwzheng96.github.io/_pages/about.md

 ---

 I am currently a Ph.D. student at [the School of Software](https://www.thss.tsinghua.edu.cn/), [Tsinghua University](http://info.tsinghua.edu.cn/index.jsp), advised by [Prof. Zhenhua Li](http://www.greenorbs.org/people/lzh/).
-My research interests lie in the fields of mobile computing, cloud computing and Web.
+My research interests lie in the fields of mobile computing, cloud computing/storage, and Web.
 I am currently devoted to fostering Web application performance by leveraging the newly proposed WebAssembly.
 I also find interest in crypto computing, such as smart contract and cryptocurrency mining.
 I enjoy building systems and tools to foster the development of the world.